brymer-meneses/nimble-os/readme.md

 # NimbleOS

+> Nimble
+> Quick and light in movement in action; agile

-A work in progress operating system made from scratch using C++!
+NimbleOS, is a work in progress operating system made from scratch using C++, it is an attempt to understand the inner workings of an operating system, by making one from scratch.

 ## Progress